0racularGh0st/Chatroom-PeerJs/README.md

 3. Room Id Validation.
 4. Cross Origin Interactions (If you wish to deploy the services seperately).
 5. Live Chat with Audio/Video Call.
-6. Make the client installable on all devices as a PWA(Progressive Web App).
+6. Make the client installable on all devices(Windows, MacOS, iOS & Android) as a PWA(Progressive Web App).

 # How To Run (Locally)(tested with Node 10+)